WAS - PIT

 PIT

-The 28X Airport Flyer bus is the most budget-friendly option to downtown Pittsburgh, taking about 45 minutes.
+The 28X Airport Flyer bus offers a budget-friendly option from PIT to downtown Pittsburgh, taking about 45 minutes and running twice an hour.

 Read more about PITby Matt Meltzer